natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 A **multipartite virus** is a fast-moving virus that uses file infectors or boot infectors to attack the boot sector and executable files simultaneously.
 Most viruses either affect the boot sector, the system, or the program files.

-An **overwriting virus** is a malicious program which, after infection, will effectively destroy the original program code, typically by overwriting data in the system's memory.
+An **overwriting virus** is a malicious program which, after infection, will effectively destroy the original program code, typically, by overwriting data in the system's memory.

-**Polymorphic viruses** are complex file infectors that can create modified versions of itself to avoid detection yet retain the same basic routines after every infection.
-To vary their physical file makeup during each infection, polymorphic viruses encrypt their codes and use different encryption keys every time.
+**Polymorphic viruses** are complex file infectors that can create modified versions of itself to avoid detection, yet, retain the same basic routines after every infection.
+To vary their physical file makeup, during each infection, polymorphic viruses encrypt their codes and use different encryption keys every time.

 A **resident virus** is a kind of computer virus that hides and stores itself within the computer memory, which then allows it to infect any file that is run by the computer, depending on the virus' programming.